flotr18/22852_CA1_BACKEND/README.md

-## Perform CRUD REQUESTS
+## :email: Perform CRUD REQUESTS

-:warning: :  To have access to your POSTMAN's workspace !! you must be registered with your postman account in order to make requests
+:warning: To have access to your POSTMAN's workspace !! you must be registered with your postman account in order to make requests

-###DATABASE INFORMATIONS
+### DATABASE INFORMATIONS

 - Database : MongoDB
 - Name : Users